All Episodes

 Well, anyway, I give our friends at the Washington Free Beacon all credit for putting that together because I think they blew that narrative out of the water.

-You may recall she was a an investigative reporter for CBS News for years.
+You may recall she was an investigative reporter for CBS News for years.

-And I just want to read the opening paragraph to you, and then she's gonna join us and we'll discuss in more detail exactly what it is she was referring to here.
+And I just want to read the opening paragraph to you, and then she's going to join us and we'll discuss in more detail exactly what it is she was referring to here.

 She writes, regardless of who is your chosen or least favored presidential candidate, independent minds should be concerned about the latest revelations in the news media's unseemly relationships with government and political actors.